 Sacrifices are made, with a devastating death, but Quill and Emma Frost prevail.
 So although they have scored a victory, we know it’s not over, as the episode is only half over.
 There is a surprising double-cross with a new villain emerging, with definite tie-ins to what has happened (or will happen-I’m unclear exactly of the timeline) in Logan’s story.
 I am left wanting more, but that’s good storytelling, for I will definitely tune into future podcasts.

 I started this podcast apprehensively, as I’ve never been a big fan of the Guardians of the Galaxy, and the bickering between Quill and Rocket was annoying to me.
 Yet, this podcast grew on me so kudos to Benjamin Percy who also wrote the two Wolverine podcasts I enjoyed last year.
 In fact, I recently read a short story horror collection by Percy, Suicide Woods, that I found excellent.
-This podcast is supposed to be the lead-in to a new universe set in the Old Man Logan future with Hawkeye, Wolverine, Black Widow and Star-Lord.
+This podcast is supposed to be the lead-in to a new universe set in the Old Man Logan future with Hawkeye, Wolverine, Black Widow and Doctor Doom.
 I’m excited, as Susan Sarandon will be voicing Black Widow and I can’t wait for that story and how they will all tie-in together!

 Timothy Busfield as Star-Lord